bigyaa/bigyaa/README.md

-Hi there! (:
+##Hi there! (:

 I'm Bigya, a computer science graduate with both a Master's and Bachelor's degree in Computer Science, passionate about leveraging technology to solve real-world problems.

-🔭 I recently completed my Capstone Project, "isc-transcription," where I developed an efficient and scalable solution for transcribing and diarizing thousands of recordings.
+🔭 I recently completed my Capstone Project, ["isc-transcription"](https://github.com/bigyaa/isc-transcription) where I developed an efficient and scalable solution for transcribing and diarizing thousands of recordings.
 You can explore more details in my top pinned repository.

 🌱 Currently, I'm enhancing my skill set with a certification in Advanced Data Analytics by Google, focusing on data analysis and interpretation.